aristanetworks/ansible-cvp/ansible_collections/arista/cvp/roles/dhcp_configuration/README.md

 - Centos 7 / 8
 - Ubuntu 18.02
-- Arista Cloudvision 2019 and onward (for lab purpose)
+- Arista CloudVision 2019 and onward (for lab purpose)

 This role should work on any platform running [ISC-DHCP server](https://www.isc.org/dhcp/).

-> If role is applied to Cloudvision server, DHCP configuration may be erased during upgrade process.
+> If role is applied to CloudVision server, DHCP configuration may be erased during upgrade process.
 Use it at your own risk in a production environment.

 ## Role Variables